Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 ## The GNU/Linux boot process

-When you start your computer, you (usually) gets to a bootloader.
+When you start your computer, you (usually) get to a bootloader.
 This bootloader asks you to select which system you want to start.
 What you actually do when you select an entry is to select a couple of informations:

 * A kernel (you can have several ones installed at the same time, but you only boot using one of them).